What I look for in an early stage B2B startup

 - Does the customer have a large enough budget for your solution, to justify the sales and marketing investment?

 - Is there a way to establish a viral/word-of-mouth distribution strategy?

 #5: Long term moat.
 Initial revenue traction is great, but investors are looking for companies that can build a sustainable advantage over their competitors over time.
 Companies that collect proprietary data on their platforms can build a data based moat over time.
 Enterprise marketplaces and vertical market communities/networks can build a network based moat.
 There are other ways to do this too.
 Salesforce’ AppExchange platform put it at the center of all cloud based enterprise software and built a network based moat around it.
 The network in this case was not a network of users; instead, it was a network of SaaS apps that can be deployed at a company with Salesforce being at the center of it.
 The key question I ask here is:

 - Is there a winner-take-all dynamic that you can impose on the market once you have taken an early leadership position?

 Those are the questions and considerations that go through my mind when evaluating a Series A stage investment opportunity.
 I don’t try to arrive at a perfect answer for each of them.
 There are obviously a lot of unknowns at this stage of a company’s life cycle, and it’s okay to not have all the answers.
 The framework above often ends up being a useful thought exercise for founders too in my discussions with them, and hopefully will be useful to the founders who come across this post.

-If you’re building a SaaS startup and are thinking about some of the topics above, I’d love to hear from you.
+If you’re building an enterprise startup and are thinking about some of the topics above, I’d love to hear from you.
 You can reach me at firstname.lastname@example.org.